giantswarm/docs/src/content/reference/app-configuration/index.md

 The [Rest API](/basics/api/#rest-api) acts as an interface between you and the [Management API](/basics/api/#management-api).
-It is deprecated since we are currently in the process of allowing you direct access to the Management Cluster API.
+It is deprecated since we are currently in the process of allowing you direct access to the Management API.
 However for the time being, our web interface makes use of the Rest API.

 By supplying a JSON body with the values you would like to set, the Rest API will create a ConfigMap or Secret in the right format and wire it up correctly for you.